Gyrocarpus americanus: Subspecies

 Several other subspecies have been described.
 Kubitzki distinguished eight – three in Madagascar, one each in tropical West and East Africa, one in tropical Australia, and one in Malesia, with the eighth being the typical subspecies G. a. americanus originating in the Palaeotropics and reaching the Neotropics by trans-Pacific dispersal.
 Most of these are rarely collected or are not recognised.
 Moreover, the monophyly of G. americanus remains unclear; the African species G. angustifolius and G. hababensis may lie within it.

+Uses

+Tongan children play with its winged seeds (puko vili); its timber is an occasional vaka building material, an infusion of its bark can be drunk to cure stomach pains.

+Traditional ecological knowledge

+The Gija people of the East Kimberly, Australia, call this tree Jarlaloony.
+For tens of thousands of years, they have used the wood of this tree to make coolamons and, more recently, other carved objects.